fragcolor-xyz/shards/docs/docs/contribute/docs/write-documentation.md

 To generate the documentation for the Shards API:

-1. Launch your MinGW terminal
+1. Launch your MinGW terminal.

 2. Navigate to where your Shards repository is located using the command `cd $(cygpath -u '(X)')`, where (X) is the directory of your folder.